atom-haskell/ide-haskell-repl/README.md

 Note that this commands are bound specifically to repl editor, which has CSS selector of `atom-text-editor.ide-haskell-repl`.

-By default, if there are no other bindings, the following are used:

-* `'shift-enter': 'exec-command'`
-* `'shift-up': 'history-back'`
-* `'shift-down': 'history-forward'`
-* `'ctrl-shift-r': 'ghci-reload'`

 You can rebind those in your keymap, e.g.

 ```